-Enter your Imply license here and press enter, or press enter with no value to use a trial license which will allow you to use the product for 30 days.
-The deployment can be updated later on with a proper license if using a trial mode license.
+Enter your Imply license here and press enter, or press enter with no value to use a trial license which allows you to use the product for 30 days.
+If using a trial license, you can update the deployment later with a replacement license if needed.

 Next you will be prompted to enter the region for the deployment.
 This is the region that Imply will be deployed to.